gallus-gallus/EcolysisCMD/README.md

 **Ultimate Goal:** Provide the backend for an easy-to-use library of tools for ecologists and managers, implemented in a user-friendly UI (separate repo), specifically emphasizing accessibility for nonprofit and community conservation applications.

 **Open Source!** Feel free to contribute, provide bug reports, etc.

+# Other Software
+Need something else?
+Check out our [Other Software](https://github.com/gallus-gallus/EcolysisCMD/wiki/Similar-Software) wiki page for a list of related software packages!